 Karen Devereaux Melillo, School of Nursing

-Professor; Interim Dean; Director of Center for Gerontology Research & Partnerships
+Professor; Interim Dean of the School of Nursing; Director of Center for Gerontology Research & Partnerships

 - Gerontological Nursing and Geropsychiatric and Mental Health Nursing

 - Nurse Practitioner Role in Long-term Care